burschc/CEN3031-Project-Group92/sprints/sprint3.md

 ## Cypress Tests
 - Test 1 visits the default page (currently localhost:4200), and attempts to open the dropdown menu and check the Orange option box, ensuring it the positioning matches what was expected.
+- Test 2  visits the default page (currently localhost:4200), and attempts to open the dropdown menu and check the Brown 2 option box, ensuring it the positioning matches what was expected.

 ## Backend Tests
 - TestGitHubJSON: Pulls a json file from the api on Github.
 Checks for json content and verifies that the file was downloaded properly.
 It then cleans up by deleting the file from the cache.